 The minor in Outdoor Recreation and Tourism Management is designed to afford students an opportunity to gain foundational knowledge in tourism and recreation while pursuing another major.
 The minor requires students to take a total of 18 credit hours.
-The minor has three required courses basic to the field of Outdoor Recreation and Tourism Management (nine credit hours) and a set of elective courses (minimum of nine credit hours).
-A maximum of two courses (six credit hours) used to fulfill program requirements for a major (or another minor) may also be used to fulfill requirements for this minor.
+The minor has three required courses basic to the field of Outdoor Recreation and Tourism Management (9 credit hours) and a set of elective courses (minimum of 9 credit hours).
+A maximum of two courses (6 credit hours) used to fulfill program requirements for a major (or another minor) may also be used to fulfill requirements for this minor.

+ORTM 100-3 Foundations of Outdoor Recreation and Tourism

+ORTM 200-3 Sustainable Recreation and Tourism

-ORTM 100-3 Leisure in Life One of: ORTM 200 ORTM 202 ORTM 204 -3 Ecotourism and Adventure Tourism
+ORTM 202-3 Ecotourism and Adventure Tourism

+ORTM 205-3 Outdoor Skills and Leadership